adbeyer23/dsp/05a-python.md

 ---

-T### Complete the following problems by editing the files below:
+### Complete the following problems by editing the files below:

 ### Q5.
 Datetime
 Use Python to compute days between start and stop date.